 Workplace injuries are also, more often than not, the result of minor issues that could have been detected by an audit.

-Our safety audits are tailored to meet your precise needs – they can be desktop only or can include site visits to check premises, practices and policies.
+Our IOSH qualified Health & Safety Auditors are tailored to meet your precise needs – they can be desktop only or can include site visits to check premises, practices and policies.

 Following the assessment, we produce a report detailing our observations and recommendations, including guidance on how to make any required improvements.